 The MEITE program is committed to producing graduates who utilize design thinking for innovation.
 Design thinking is not a linear approach to completing a project; instead, it is an iterative process of inspiration, ideation, and implementation (Brown, 2008).
-Over time, researchers, practitioners, and theoreticians have further evolved Brown's notion of design thinking into five core principles, which are shown in Figure 1.
+Over time, researchers, practitioners, and theoreticians have further evolved Brown's notion of design thinking into five core principles.

-Empathize □Studying and coming to an understanding of a situation, context, challenge, or obstacle from multiple perspectives Define □ Taking multiple perspectives and distilling them into a clearly articulatied problem statement Ideate □Brainstorming all possible responses to the problem statement Prototype Generating mockups in the form of paper-based storyboards, wireframes, websites, and/or analog devices Test □Potential users are presented with the prototype and refinements are based on their feedback before retesting
+Empathize Studying and coming to an understanding of a situation, context, challenge, or obstacle from multiple perspectives Define Taking multiple perspectives and distilling them into a clearly articulatied problem statement Ideate Brainstorming all possible responses to the problem statement Prototype Generating mockups in the form of storyboards, wireframes, websites, and/or analog devices Test Potential users are presented with the prototype and refinements are based on their feedback before retesting